so-w-on/so-w-on.github.io/_posts/2024-01-01-Anatomy of a Box Writeup.md

 ## Introduction
-In hack the box, root-me and similar war-game like challenges that are security related, we often follow an identical pattern when trying to get a certain flag from the so called "boxes".
+In hack the box, root-me and similar war-game security challenges, we often follow an identical pattern when trying to get a certain flag from the so called "boxes".

-In this article, I will try to outline this pattern in what I would like to call a ctf mold, or a typical ctf walkthrough.
+In this article, I will try to outline this pattern in what I would like to call a ctf mold, or a like the title states an "Anatomy of a box writeup".

-In this article, we consider that we are connected to the vpn that allows us to interact with the victim machine.
+In this article, we consider that we are connected to a vpn that allows us to interact with the network of the victim machine.
 This victim machine will have the following ip address : 10.13.37.10

+In most CTF challenges, a vpn file is given.
-> Please double check that you are connected to the `vpn` before starting.
+> Please double check that you are connected to the `provided vpn` before starting.
 {: .prompt-warning }

 ## Discovery